open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-sdk-metrics-base/README.md

 const meter = new MeterProvider().getMeter('your-meter-name');

-// async callback in case you need to wait for values meter.createCounterObserver('example_metric', {
+// async callback in case you need to wait for values meter.createObservableCounter('example_metric', {
-  description: 'Example of an async counter observer with callback', }, async (observerResult) => {
+  description: 'Example of an async observable counter with callback', }, async (observerResult) => {
   const value = await getAsyncValue();
   observerResult.observe(value, { label: '1' });